See stunning Christmas displays all over the Bayou City

 Each year, the Woodland Heights neighborhood comes alive for Lights in the Heights on a Saturday evening in early December.
 But the lights don't go dim in this charming neighborhood until well after Christmas.
 Awards for best decorations keep residents in the Heights creative.
 You'll find a concentration of lights along Highland Street and Bayland Avenue.

-A new holiday light tradition started last year with the debut of Zoo Lights.
+Zoo Lights is back and more spectacular than ever this year - now with more than 2 million lights!
 This special night-time spectacular transforms the zoo into a winter wonderland, filled with brilliant displays of colorful lights and festive holiday music.
 Sip hot chocolate as you stroll through the grounds and take in all the awe-inspiring sights, including more than a million twinkling lights adorning the magnificent live oak trees, whimsical colorful projections over 15 feet tall, and life-size animated animal sculptures.
 There is also a fascinating miniature train display along the Enchanted Forest Trail.
-Admission is $10 per person.
+Tickets can be purchased online or at the gate.
+General admission varies from $10.95 online to $12.95 at the gate.

 Get in the coastal spirit with beautiful white lights encircling palms along Westheimer in Highland Village and on West Gray in the River Oaks Shopping Center.
 Another dazzling display decks out the Galleria area along Post Oak.
 The lights come as part of a big, family-friendly street party on Thanksgiving Evening.